Стратегии на образователната и научната политика

 This shows that conduction the entrepreneurship education in a more effective way can have a profound impact on economic development.
 In practical terms, entrepreneurship education is expected to have a positive impact on people’s understanding of entrepreneurship and their willingness to actively engage in entrepreneurial activity, to perceive it as a promising and valuable career opportunity that can lead to potential positive outcomes.
 It is important to note that perceiving entrepreneurship as a process, as a changing category, creates pedagogical difficulties and adapting the educational process requires rapid action to enable students to see the whole entrepreneurial landscape and to discover opportunities for participation in it.
 Their learning experience should include elements of action learning, where learners engage in a real or simulated entrepreneurial process.
 The objectives and teaching methods of entrepreneurship education can address the cultural dimension of fear of entrepreneurship.
 (Amina & Manzani 2017) Developing educational programs that help reduce fear of entrepreneurship and increase risk tolerance prepare learners for the dynamics of the entrepreneurial environment.
 (Mwasalwiba 2010)

 A society that wants more entrepreneurs to ensure its survival and long-term growth must first work to develop an entrepreneurial culture in its environment.
 (Prokopenko, Perova, Rakhimov, Kunytskyi M. & Leshchenko 2024) If there was a reason to justify the entrepreneurial culture, here is a good one and it is not the only one.
 As we will see later, an entrepreneurial culture also contributes to greater wealth creation.
-(Fortin 2004) As early as the 1990s, Jack and Anderson pointed out that the United States and much of the Western world were experiencing a dramatic transformation from a corporatebureaucratic to an entrepreneurial economy, which required a new educational approach.
+(Fortin 2004) As early as the 1990s, Jack and Anderson pointed out that the United States and much of the Western world were experiencing a dramatic transformation from a corporate-bureaucratic to an entrepreneurial economy, which required a new educational approach.
 (Jack & Anderson 1999) The necessary changes must be incorporated into the curricula to realize the humanistic principles and role of the universities, and not be in the position of an opportunistic tool.
 (Ivanova 2023)

 For the purposes of the study in this paper, based on the analysis of the many research hypotheses on the role, importance and influence of education on entrepreneurial culture, based on the model developed by Ute Stephan in 2007, consisting of a set of dimensions for entrepreneurial culture, a model for the impact of education on entrepreneurial culture was developed through adaptation and supplementation.
 (Fig. 1)

-Figure 1.
-Model for the impact of education on entrepreneurial culture Source: Adapted and supplemented for the purposes of the study from Amina, A., & Manzani, N. (2017)
+Source: Adapted and supplemented for the purposes of the study from Amina, A., & Manzani, N. (2017)

 The Model for the Impact of Education on Entrepreneurial Culture presented in Fig. 1 includes two main blocks: “Entrepreneurship Education” and “Entrepreneurial Culture”.
 The first block “Entrepreneurship Education” focuses on general and specific training, continuous updating and implementation of innovations in programs and training methods that contribute to the development of innovative entrepreneurs.
 Study of the results and their impact, and mandatory reflection, both in the process of entrepreneurship education and on the entrepreneurial culture itself.
 The second block “Entrepreneurial Culture” covers the elements of entrepreneurial culture, systematized by Ute Stephan.